-Students can choose from 70 subjects in any combination - it is taught by over 5000 schools in 150 countries.
+Students can choose from 70 subjects in any combination - it is taught by over 4500 schools in over 140 countries.

-Our programmes promote a thorough knowledge and understanding of a subject and help to develop the skills learners need for their next steps in education or employment.
+Our programmes balance a thorough knowledge and understanding of a subject and help to develop the skills learners need for their next steps in education or employment.

-Cambridge IGCSE First Language French encourages learners to read a variety of texts and improve their use and style of language in a range of contexts.
+Cambridge IGCSE First Language Vietnamese

+encourages learners to read a variety of texts and improve their use and style of language in a range of contexts.
 Learners develop the ability to understand and respond to what they read and to communicate effectively in writing.
 These skills equip them for progression to further study or employment.

-Our approach in Cambridge IGCSE First Language French encourages learners to be:
+Our approach in Cambridge IGCSE First Language Vietnamese encourages learners to be: